garrettwrong/cuTWED/README.rst

 -  Notably, the batch method computes the entire batch matrix, not upper/lower triangle.
 I have not had a chance validate the patches.
    This would be a further speedup...
--  The python packaging requires you have the CUDA code locally or system installed.
-When I surveyed the options to due this via python packaging, I didn't like any of the options.
+-  The python packaging requires you have the CUDA library locally or system installed.
+When I surveyed the options that permit this via python packaging, I didn't like any of the options.
 Still considering...

 If you find an issue or bug with the code, please submit an issue.
 More